Erick-Isra/Data-structures/README.md

 <div align="center">
 Data structures
 </div>
-This are all the topics covered in data structures class:
+This are all the topics covered in data structures class

 > - Sorting algorithms
 > - Arrays